tempodb/tempodb-node-js/README.markdown

 ### Parameters

+* series_key - the key of the series to read
 * start - start time for the query (Date)
 * end - end time for the query (Date)

 * options is an object containing any of the following
-    * interval - the rollup interval (string)
+    * rollup.interval - the rollup interval (string)
-    * function - the rollup folding function (string)
+    * rollup.fold - the rollup folding function (string)
-    * id - an array of ids to include (array of strings)
-        * can also pass single string if only one id
-    * key - an array of keys to include (array of strings)
-        * can also pass single string if only one key
     * tag - an array of tags to filter on.
 These tags are and'd together (array of strings)
     * attr - an object of attribute key/value pairs to filter on.
 These attributes are and'd together. (object)
 		* limit - how many datapoints to read in a single page (Integer)